 Straight Stitches: These are just stitches that are made by going through the surface area of the material in up and down movement.
-The most typical examples of these embroidery stitches are an easy satin stitch, running stitch, fern stitch, Algerian sew, Double and Bosnian running stitch.
+The most typical examples of these embroidery stitches are an easy satin stitch, running stitch, fern stitch, Algerian sew, Double, and Bosnian running stitch.

-Chain Stitches: Of the embroidery stitches, it is this kind which works to capture a loop of the thread on the material ground.
+Chain Stitches: Of the embroidery stitches, it is this kind that works to capture a loop of the thread on the material ground.
 Place the needle back at the exact same location and pressed it through the opposite end of the stitch.